holgerschmitz/Schnek/docs/index.rst

 ..
-Huerto documentation master file, created by sphinx-quickstart on Sat Dec 11 12:43:52 2021.
+Schnek documentation master file, created by sphinx-quickstart on Sat Dec 11 12:43:52 2021.

-Welcome to Huerto's documentation!
+Welcome to Schnek's documentation!
 ==================================

 .. toctree::